apache/arrow-site/committers.md

 ### **Becoming a committer**

-As described elsewhere, there are many ways we welcome you to contribute the Apache Arrow project such as issue reports, documentation, tests, and code.
-Some particularly active contributors may also receive an invitation to become a committer.
+There are many ways to [contribute](https://arrow.apache.org/docs/developers/contributing.html) to the Apache Arrow project, including issue reports, documentation, tests, and code.
+Contributors with sustained, high-quality activity may be invited to become a committer by the PMC.

-The PMC regularly adds new committers from the set of active contributors.
 Becoming a committer is a recognition of sustained contribution to the project, and comes with the privilege of committing changes directly in all Arrow github repositories.
 Becoming a committer is also a significant responsibility, and committers are expected to use their status and access to improve the Arrow project for the entire community.

-Anyone wishing to become a committer can already do all of the things a committer does except for merge a PR.
+When considering to invite someone to be a committer, the PMC looks for contributors who are doing the work and exercising the judgment expected of a committer.
+After all, any contributor can already do all of the things a committer does except for merge a PR.
 While there is no set list of requirements, nor a checklist that entitles one to commit privileges, typical behaviors include: